skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** The server and the client communicate with a protocol based on plain text (HTTP), but they need to exchange data that is more structured than plain text, for example, objects, lists, and so forth.
 A Data-Interchange Format is a convention on how to format structured data in plain text.

-**Our Choice.** JSON is an industry standard.
+**Why Did We Choose It?** JSON is an industry standard.
 It is simpler and more lightweight than the other popular alternatives, for example, XML.

 **Where Do I Get It?** You don’t *install* JSON the same way you install, say, Java, because JSON is just a convention on how to format data.
 But while it may be possible to map back and forth between data structures in a programming language and JSON just by manipulating strings, you must use tools to streamline these tedious and error-prone tasks.
 On the server side, use a [Java library](#json-mapper-jackson); on the client side, use JavaScript, which already supports JSON natively (unsurprisingly, if you recall what JSON stands for).